Equilibrium thermometry in the multilevel quantum Rabi model: Examples and discussion

 In the second situation that we consider, the configuration of `bright manifold saturation', the number of bright doublets is maximised by choosing $D_g\approx D_e$ so that most atomic superpositions couple appreciably to the cavity, while the truly dark subspace is comparatively small.
 This situation is representative of multilevel systems in the ultrastrong coupling regime, where several transitions hybridise with a confined mode, such as inter–Landau-level cyclotron transitions in cavity-embedded two-dimensional electron gases \cite{Review_USC_Polariton,USC_Polariton,GaAsQW,InAsQW,HeliumQW}.
 Here, we retain only the generic feature of having multiple bright transitions with different effective couplings and leave out complications, such as detailed selection rules and multimode photonic structure.

 For dark-manifold saturation, the natural benchmark is the ideal thermometer \cite{reeb2015tight,Therm_3_optimal}, with parameters chosen to match the effective energy gap and degeneracy of our MQRM for direct comparison.
 In turn, for bright manifold saturation, the focus is on typical behaviour under random light--matter couplings, and on how the subsequent most likely distribution of singular values shapes both the height and width of the QFI profile.
+Finally, we also use these examples to assess thermometric sensitivity when global access to the full light--matter probe is not practically feasible, by comparing the global QFI with the QFI obtainable from measurements on the reduced atomic and cavity states.